-Rowland, a Republican, was the representative for Connecticut's 5th congressional district from 1985 to 1990.
+Rowland was the representative for Connecticut’s 5th congressional district and was a Republican.
+He served from 1985 to 1990.

 Rowland is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).